-1. The Committee shall periodically receive reports and review the operations of the Navajo Nation enterprises, authorities and industries and shall recommend the creation, reorganization, termination or "privatization" of any enterprise to the Navajo Nation Council.
-The Committee shall also confirm appointments to enterprise boards.

-2. The Committee shall jointly with Central bean appropriate Standing Committees of the Navajo Nation Council do all things necessary and proper to create an independent financial institution designed to provide credit and financing to the Navajo Nation business community.
+- 1. The Committee shall periodically receive reports and review the operations of the Navajo Nation enterprises, authorities and industries and shall recommend the creation, reorganization, termination or "privatization" of any enterprise to the Navajo Nation Council.
+The Committee shall also confirm appointments to enterprise boards. - 2.
+The Committee shall jointly with Gentral bean appropriate Standing Committees of the Navajo Nation Council do all things necessary and proper to create an independent financial institution designed to provide credit and financing to the Navajo Nation business community.

-(f) Tribal Laws and Regulations -- Commerce and Business; Taxation shall recommend the adoption or amendment of such laws to the Navajo Nation Council.
+- (f) Tribal Laws and Regulations -- Commerce and Business; Taxation - 1.
+The Committee shall propose or review all legislation relating to commerce and business within the Navajo Nation, and shall recommend the adoption or amendment of such laws to the Navajo Nation Council.